Z-eq/CellSignal_Scanner_and_Jammer_Detector/README.md

-Certainly!
-Below is a sample README file for the Wi-Fi Jammer Detection application:

-# Wi-Fi Jammer Detection
+# Signal Scan and Jammer Detection

 This is a Wi-Fi jammer detection application designed to monitor and detect potential Wi-Fi jamming events.
 The application runs on a Raspberry Pi and continuously scans nearby Wi-Fi networks, calculates moving averages, and sends Wi-Fi signal data to a server for analysis.
 When potential jamming is detected, alerts are sent to the server.